Nodes

 Node Lead

-Cynthia Garza, PsyD is a UTRGV Assistant Professor and licensed Clinical Psychologist from Brownsville, Texas.
-As a daughter and granddaughter of educators, Dr. Garza is committed to serving children and families to support the success of our next generation.
-Dr. Garza received her undergraduate and master’s education at The University of Texas at San Antonio and completed her doctoral training at The Chicago School of Professional Psychology.
+Cynthia Garza, Psy.D., is a UT Rio Grande Valley Assistant Professor and licensed Clinical Psychologist from Brownsville, Texas.
+As a daughter and granddaughter of educators, Dr. Garza is committed to serving children and families to support the success of the next generation.

 Diana Chapa, MD